rdesarz/gmphd-mot/README.md

 # Multiple object tracking library

-This aim of this project is to develop a generic and extensible library for multiple object tracking.
+This aim of this project is to develop a library for multiple object tracking.
 This a work in progress and it currently integrates an implementation of the Gaussian Mixture Probability Hypothesis Density filter used to estimate states of the target and some dynamic and measurement models.
-A tracker implementation will follow soon as well as a tutorial on how to use the library in an other project.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.